sous-chefs/chef-splunk/README.md

   attributes based on platform and architecture.
 These are only loaded if `upgrade_enabled` is set.

-## Definitions
+## Custom Resources

 ### splunk_installer

 The Splunk Enterprise and Splunk Universal Forwarder package installation is the same save the name of the package and the URL to download.
-This definition abstracts the package installation to a common baseline.
-Any new platform installation support should be added by modifying the definition as appropriate.
-One goal of this definition is to have a single occurance of a `package` resource, using the appropriate "local package file" provider per platform.
+This custom resource abstracts the package installation to a common baseline.
+Any new platform installation support should be added by modifying the custom resource as appropriate.
+One goal of this custom resource is to have a single occurrence of a `package` resource, using the appropriate "local package file" provider per platform.
 For example, on RHEL, we use `rpm` and on Debian we use `dpkg`.